Papal apartments: Renovations

 The papal apartments are customarily renovated according to each new pope's preferences.

 Prior to the renovation in 2005, following the death of Pope John Paul II and the election of Pope Benedict XVI, the papal apartments had reportedly been in disrepair, with "outmoded furnishings and lack of lighting" and large drums placed in the false ceiling to catch water leaks.
 The 2005 renovation, carried out over three months while Benedict was in summer residence at Castel Gandolfo, included the building of a new library to accommodate Benedict's 20,000 books (placed in exactly the same order as in his previous residence), upgrading the electrical wiring (125-volt electrical outlets, phased out in Italy years prior, were replaced with 220-volt outlets) and plumbing (new pipes were installed to replace those "encrusted with rust and lime").
 The heating system was repaired and the kitchen was refurbished, reportedly with new ovens, ranges, and other appliances donated by a German company.
 The floors, which are 16th-century marble slabs and inlay, were restored.
 The medical studio ("hastily installed in the papal lodgings for the ailing John Paul II") was renovated and expanded to include dental facilities, and the papal bedroom was completely redone.
 Wallpaper and other furnishings were put in throughout.
 The project was carried out by over 200 architects, engineers, and workers.
 Benedict also moved personal possessions to the papal apartments, including an upright piano.

-Transfer

-On 21 October 2016, the Vatican announced that the Palace of Castel Gandolfo would now open to the general public as part of a museum.
-The palace was the final part of the papal apartments to open to the public over a two-year period.
+Pope Leo XIV is expected to move in after renovations are complete, which reportedly will include modernization of the bathroom and fixing dampness in the walls.